-Hamburger on the bun Hamburger on the bun Hamburger on the bun Peaches (full 1 / 2 cup taken) Milk Tossed salad (full 1 cup taken) Peaches (full 1⁄2 cup taken) Tossed salad (full 1 cup taken) Milk Milk not be acceptable without a choice of 1⁄2 acceptable as it has 4 components of meat, grain, vegetable & milk. components of meat, grain acceptable as it has 3
+Hamburger on the bun Hamburger on the bun Hamburger on the bun Peaches (full 1⁄2 cup

+taken)

+Milk Tossed salad (full 1 cup Peaches (full 1⁄2 cup Tossed salad (full 1 cup

+taken) taken) taken)

+Milk Milk

+The above meal would The above meal would be The above meal would be The above meal would be

+not be acceptable acceptable as it has 4 acceptable as it has 3 acceptable as it has 3

+without a choice of 1⁄2 components of meat, grain, components of meat, grain components of fruit,

+cup fruit or vegetable vegetable & milk. & fruit. vegetable & milk.

+even though it has 3

+components of meat,

+grain & milk.
+The

+student would be asked

+to return to the line to

+select a 1⁄2 cup choice of

+fruit or vegetable.